Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: More about -polynomials

 \subsection{Fock-Goncharov decomposition}

 Let $\bfSigma$ be any cluster pattern.
-We come back to the mutations of $x$- and $y$-variables, especially in the $\varepsilon$-expression \eqref{eq:xmut2} and \eqref{eq:ymut2}.
-Let $t, t'\in \bbT_n$ be vertices which are connected with an edge labeled by $k$.
-One can regard mutations \eqref{eq:xmut2} and \eqref{eq:ymut2} as isomorphisms between rational function fields as follows, where $\bfx_{t}$, $\bfx_{t'}$, $\bfy_{t}$, $\bfy_{t'}$ are $n$-tuple of formal variables:
+We come back to the mutations of $x$- and $y$-variables, especially in the $\varepsilon$-expression \eqref{2eq:xmut2} and \eqref{2eq:ymut2}.
+Let $t, t'\in \bbT_n$ be vertices that are $k$-adjacent.
+One can regard mutations \eqref{2eq:xmut2} and \eqref{2eq:ymut2} as isomorphisms between rational function fields as follows, where $\bfx_{t}$, $\bfx_{t'}$, $\bfy_{t}$, $\bfy_{t'}$ are $n$-tuple of formal variables:

 Note that the map is in the opposite direction, namely, from $t'$ to $t$.
 Here and below, we use common symbols for maps for $x$- and $y$-variables as above in view of the parallelism between them.